What is tear duct obstruction?

 Classic or external DCR

-A small incision is made in the skin which use to make an orifice that connects the tear duct to the nose again.
+A small incision is made in the skin to make an orifice that connects the tear duct to the nose again.

 Because it is done through the skin, this technique can make the hole or osteotomy larger in size than other techniques can.
 Making a larger hole provides the lacrimal system with better permeability after the healing of the wound.